Houston Methodist Neal Cancer Center at Texas Medical Center

 Additionally, our cancer researchers and physician-scientists are committed to discovering and advancing treatments and cures for our patients.

 Access to Cutting-Edge Clinical Trials Close to Home

 Our physicians support numerous cancer-specific clinical trials, meaning you may have access to new and potentially promising treatments that aren't available elsewhere.

 Cancers We Treat at Houston Methodist Neal Cancer Center in the Texas Medical Center:

 See a complete list of cancers treated at all of our hospitals.

 We offer a wide variety of treatment options including surgery, systemic therapies, and innovative radiation therapies.

-Patient Navigator Claudia Bartos, RN, CCRC, CNBN — Houston Methodist Hospital
+Claudia Bartos, RN, CCRC, CNBN — Texas Medical Center

 As an American College of Surgeons Commission on Cancer-accredited facility, we adhere to comprehensive quality standards that guide treatment and ensure patient-centered care.
 As part of our accreditation, we must complete a critical self-assessment that leads to quality improvements and innovations in patient care.